Why therapy?

 People seek therapy for many reasons, but what these tend to share at root is a loss of meaning, purpose or direction in life - a sense that something has to give.

-Symptoms such as panic, anxiety, depression and destructive habits might be the trigger to seek support.
+Symptoms such as panic, anxiety, depression, destructive habits or relational breakdowns might be the trigger to seek support.
 Such experiences can mark a threshold - a crossing into unknown territory, often catalysed by big life events that might bring neglected issues to the surface.

 Getting started